JendareyTechnologies/classa24-practical-interview/Question1.md

 # Question1

-We will be using killercoda free servers for today's practical session:
+-We will be using killercoda free servers for today's practical session:

-Go to the below webpage and sign on with your Github account.
+-Go to the below webpage and sign on with your Github account.

 https://killercoda.com/